chembl/cbl_migrator/README.md

 ## What it does (in order of events)

 - Copies tables from origin to dest using the closest data type for each field.
 No constraints except PK are initially copied across.
-- Data is migrated for origin to dest tables.
+- Data is migrated from origin to dest tables.
 In parallel.
 - If the data migration is succesful, it generates first the constraints and then the indexes in dest table.
 Any index in a field with a previous created UK will be skipped (UKs are implemented as unique indexes).
 - It logs every time it was not possible to migrate an object.
 Ex: